Japillow/Stella/README.md

 ### Requirements

-- Linux, MacOS or Windows.
+- Linux, MacOS.
 - Python 3.7
+- Support for Windows is still experimental and not guaranteed.

 #### Note for Windows